actions/importer-labs/gitlab/2-audit.md

 ## Prerequisites

-1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your Codespace environment and start a Jenkins server.
+1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your Codespace environment and start a GitLab server.
 2. Completed the [configure lab](./1-configure.md#configuring-credentials).

 ## Perform an audit